 - Basic bloodwork panel to check organ function (liver, kidneys, thyroid)

-- Dental evaluation — dental disease affects over 80% of dogs by age 3, and this is when it often becomes a real issue
+- Dental evaluation — dental disease affects over 80% of dogs by age 3, and this is when professional cleaning is most commonly needed

 - Blood pressure check for some breeds